 The Lead Childhood Educator provides care and education to meet the needs of individual children in residence at the TC.
 The key purpose of the position is to implement and enhance the delivery of the children’s programs and to inform the development of policies and initiatives as required, creating a secure, and nurturing environment for children, and promoting and maximizing opportunities for the children to develop to their full potential.

 The AOD Clinician: Intake & Assessment is responsible for providing intake and assessment services.
 The key purpose of the position is to reduce AOD related harms to individuals and their families by conducting assessments and providing a range of counselling interventions to assist clients to change harmful behaviours.

-The AOD Afterhours Clinician is responsible for conducting comprehensive assessments and providing a range of counselling and single session brief interventions to assist clients and their family members to change harmful behaviours resulting from problematic alcohol and other drug use; outside of standard business hours.
+The AOD Clinician: Counselling & Assessment is responsible for conducting comprehensive assessments and providing a range of counselling interventions to assist clients and their family members to change harmful behaviours resulting from problematic alcohol and other drug use.
 The key purpose of the position is to reduce harms and increase a client’s capacity to effectively manage the difficulties they are experiencing.

 The Odyssey House Short Story Competition Winners for 2022 have now been announced and their stories can be found here.
 The theme for 2022 was Family Secrets and we thank everyone who entered.
 Congratulations to our winners!
 The Short Story Competition will open again in the second half of 2023.
 Happy Writing!